kinyodan/kinyodan/README.md

 ### 📈 What’s Next?

 I’m always looking for the next big challenge—whether it’s helping a startup scale, leading a team to success, or pioneering the future of tech.
 If you’re looking for a dedicated, innovative, and results-driven developer to join your team, let’s connect!
-You can reach me at kinyodaniel@outlook.com or +254 791 199 816.
+You can reach me at kinyodaniel@outlook.com .

 ### 🔗 Let's connect and collaborate! 🚀
 <!--